Home

 Interdisciplinary Risk Sciences

-It is becoming increasingly clear that to solve our grand challenges in society, interdisciplinary solutions are urgently needed.
-For example, new technological and management solutions will be needed to feed an estimated 10 billion people by 2050, secure safe and sustainable drinking water sources, as well as deal with the global climate crisis (1).
+To solve our grand challenges in society, interdisciplinary solutions are urgently needed.
+New technological and management solutions will be needed to feed an estimated 10 billion people by 2050, secure safe and sustainable drinking water sources, as well as deal with the global climate crisis (1), among other examples.
 Scientists, researchers, industry, government, and other actors will naturally turn towards the development of new technological solutions and products of innovation to secure safe and sustainable futures.
 At the same time, new innovations and novel technologies can also present unknown risks as well as controversies in society.
 Well-known examples include first generation of genetically-modified organisms (2, 3) and nanotechnology (4), as well as geoengineering (5), new materials for environmental remediation (6), and even new vaccines (7).

 To reduce risks and better align benefits with societal values, needs, and expectations, new approaches are urgently needed within science, technology, social sciences, and governance to strategically incorporate practices that foster innovation that is responsible and sustainable, in order to ultimately solve our grand challenges without creating additional challenges themselves.
 We should also reflect upon previous experiences with other emerging technology and risks to formulate best practices for understanding and governing risks for future emerging risks (see (4) and (8), for more details).